PUSHING THE BOUNDARIES

 Pieces vary in price from under £50 up to several hundred, depending on complexity and size.

-Please contact me by using the form, for more information or to request a commission.
+Please contact me for more information or to request a commission.

 Visitors are welcome, by appointment, at my studio.